-In the 1970s, the US government made the connection between turtles and Salmonella infections, especially in children, and banned the sale of turtles shorter than four inches long.
+In 1975, the US government made the connection between turtles and Salmonella infections, especially in children, and banned the sale of turtles shorter than four inches long.
 The reasoning behind this ban was not that baby turtles carry more Salmonella than the larger ones but that children are more likely to handle smaller turtles or put them in their mouths.

 Aquatic turtles need large tanks, special lighting, good filtration, and regular cleaning.

 Aquatic Turtles and Children